 - Pork Loin is a thicker cut that also has a fat cap on top.
 It is also called center cut, and it needs a longer time to roast or grill.

-- On the other hand, pork tenderloin is a thinner and smaller cut that is also leaner and more steak-like.
+- On the other hand, pork tenderloin is a thinner and smaller cut of meat, that is also leaner and more steak-like.
 Because it is smaller and leaner cut, it is cooked faster and at higher temperatures.

-How Long to Cook Pork Loin?
+How Long to cook it?

 The most important thing in this recipe is not to overcook the meat.
 This meat cut is quite lean, and because of that, I recommend using a meat thermometer to check the doneness.